 - Weight Compare the weight of several valves and cylinders to that of the motors, gears, belts, and chains used on some lift mechanisms and you will find the weight comparable, if not much lighter. - Simple to Design Using pneumatics is much easier than building a motor; gear, chain and sprocket lift mechanism.
 Once you have reviewed the layout in Appendix A, you will find it very easy to build a circuit. - Adjustable Force To adjust the force of the cylinder, all you have to do is adjust the regulator in front of it.
 The force is equal to the area of the cylinder piston times the pressure.
-Remember that the valves need at a minimum of 15 30 psi to work properly. - Durable All of us have problems burning up motors from time to time.
+Remember that the valves need a minimum of 15 30 psi to work properly. - Durable All of us have problems burning up motors from time to time.
 You can stall an air cylinder against a load indefinitely and turn off the compressor.
-The materials provided are industrial grade products. - Strong If you look at the force table in Appendix B, you have the option of using a small 0.75" bore cylinder at 20psi, a medium cylinder at 1.5", or a large 2" cylinder.
-By varying the pressure to the cylinders, you can produce a force from 9 pounds up to 180 pounds, depending on your needs. - Custom Cylinders and a Rotary Actuator You can order the cylinder you need for the job, listed in Appendix C, and get them in a few days via regular UPS. - Last Minute Additions At the last minute, you can add a cylinder and valve very quickly.
+The materials provided are industrial grade products. - Strong Teams have the option of using a small 0.75" bore cylinder at 20psi, a medium cylinder at 1.5", or a large 2" cylinder.
+By varying the pressure to the cylinders, you can produce a force from 9 pounds up to 180 pounds, depending on your needs. - Custom Cylinders and a Rotary Actuator You can order the cylinder you need for the job, listed in Appendix C. - Last Minute Additions At the last minute, you can add a cylinder and valve very quickly.